verrazzano/docs/content/en/docs/setup/private-registry/private-registry-full-distribution.md

    ```
 </div>
 {{< /clipboard >}}
-	  d.
-Although most images can be protected using credentials stored in an image pull secret, some images _must_ be public.
+4. Although most images can be protected using credentials stored in an image pull secret, some images _must_ be public.
 Use the following commands to get the list of public images:

    * All the Rancher images in the `rancher/additional-rancher` subcomponent.
 {{< clipboard >}}
 <div class="highlight">